dwilbourne/pvcMsg/docs/source/example.rst

 these messages is something spectacularly uncreative, such as 'messages'.
 Thus, the filename for this message catalog would be 'messages.en.php'.

 The next step is to instantiate a DomainCatalog object.
-That object requires a loader, which is responsible for the mechanics of retrieving the messages from the repository and stuffing them into the DomainCatalog object via its 'load' method.
+That object requires a loaderFactory, which is responsible for the mechanics of retrieving the messages from the repository and stuffing them into the DomainCatalog object via its 'load' method.
 Then, we can create a MsgFrmtr object, which is created with the DomainCatalog object as its argument, like so::

             $messagesDirectory = 'path/to/some/messagesFiles/';
-            $loader = new DomainCatalogFileLoaderPHP($messagesDirectory);
+            $loaderFactory = new DomainCatalogFileLoaderPHP($messagesDirectory);
-            $domainCatalog = new DomainCatalog($loader);
+            $domainCatalog = new DomainCatalog($loaderFactory);
             $domainCatalog->load($domain, $locale);
             $frmtr = new MsgFrmtr($domainCatalog);